copperwater/xNetHack/doc/xnh-changelog-6.0.md

 This is a major version of xNetHack.
 It is based directly on xNetHack 5.1, and is a fork off the vanilla NetHack 3.7.0 development version release.

-The most recent vanilla commit incorporated into xNetHack is d564fa8.
+The last vanilla commit incorporated into xNetHack 6.0 prior to its release was d6d42f5.
 Note that this contains some major changes including new monsters, new objects, themed rooms, and other things *not* documented in this file.
 See doc/fixes37.0 for the devteam's changes.

 The xNetHack page at the NetHackWiki, https://nethackwiki.com/wiki/XNetHack, attempts to describe these changes in a way that's better formatted and more